studyathome-internationally/rehabilitationstechnik/docs/chapter15.md

 Laryngeal disorders cause breathy, hoarse, soft, whispery, or slowed pronunciation.
 Dysfunctions of the soft palate result in either overly nasal articulation or absence of nasal sounds.
 If the anterior articulation system (tongue, jaw, lips) is impaired, the result is slurred, slow, imprecise, or uncoordinated pronunciation.
-Other articulation disorders may result in varying pitch, fluctuating volume, excessive rate of speech, or disturbances in the rhythm of speech (poluttering, stuttering).
+Other articulation disorders may result in varying pitch, fluctuating volume, excessive rate of speech, or disturbances in the rhythm of speech (cluttering, stuttering).

 1. Dysarthria, Anarthria
    Speech disorder caused by paralysis or coordination disorder of the speech muscles as a result of damage to the cranial nerves [@strässle:1998].